JessePimenta/dubplate.club/README.md

-# Why?

-As a label owner and someone who uploads music to youtube, i constantly have to edit videos with audio and artwork and I have grown tired of using Adobe Premiere to animate the center label and add an audio track.
-I streamlined the entire process into a simple interface and minimal steps.

-Now you can easily (and lazily) create rotating center label videos to promote your EP or album.
-Upload your artwork, add audio, customize the visuals, and export videos in just a few clicks.
-Perfect for sharing on social media or showcasing your latest release.
+## Why build dublate.club?

+As a vinyl enthusiast, I’ve noticed that 10–15% of my Instagram feed is filled with vinyl center label videos.
+Over the years, friends have frequently asked me to help them create these "rotating center label" videos or show them how it’s done.

+As an artist and label owner myself, I’m no stranger to the tedious process of editing videos with audio and artwork.
+I’ve spent countless hours in Adobe Premiere animating center labels and adding audio tracks.
+If you’ve tried this yourself, you know the pain.

+That’s why I built this tool — to make it easy for anyone to create rotating center label videos without the hassle.

+- add an audio track
+- upload your artwork
+- customize the background
+- export video
+- Perfect for social media promotion or showcasing your latest release,
+- streamlines the entire process into a few steps